Chinese Calligraphy in Kai Shu (Standard Style)

 Traditional Chinese Characters refer to one of two standard sets of printed Chinese characters.
 The modern shapes and structures of Traditional Chinese Characters as used today first appeared with the emergence of the Clerical Script (i.e., Li Shu or Clerical Style) during the Han Dynasty, and have been more or less stable since the 5th century during the Southern and Northern Dynasties.
 The term "traditional" is used to contrast traditional characters with another standardized set — Simplified Chinese Characters, standardized by the government of the People's Republic of China since the 1950s.

-Various ways to write “Tao (the Great Way)” in Seal Style
+Various ways to write “Tao (the Great Way)” in Seal Styles

 Various ways to write “Tao (the Great Way)” in different styles